 The Floating Hospital Legacy

-Launched as NYC’s first charity pediatric clinic, The Floating Hospital has provided a healthier and more hopeful future to over 5 million New Yorkers.
+Launched as New York City's first charity pediatric clinic, The Floating Hospital has provided a healthier and more hopeful future to millions of New Yorkers.

-Today, as a Federally Qualified Health Center, TFH continues its historic legacy as “Family Doctor to NYC Families In Need,” by providing 80,000 primary medical, dental and mental health patient visits annually to homeless women and children living in the NYC family shelter system.
+Today, as a Federally Qualified Health Center, The Floating Hospital continues its historic legacy by providing more than 40,000 primary medical, dental, and mental health patient visits annually to homeless families living in New York City's shelters and domestic violence safe houses.
+We are often the only healthcare option for the city's poorest uninsured and disenfranchised children and their families, and we never refuse needed treatment because a homeless family is unable to pay.
 More About How We Help

 Established in 1866